 Columbia River Gorge, Oregon

 If you’re a cheese-lover, then you absolutely cannot go wrong with a stop in the charming little town of Tillamook.
-Known for its dairy, you can tour the Tillamook Creamery, sample its iconic sharp cheddar cheese or even get a scoop or two of delicious Tillamook ice cream.
+Known for its dairy, the Tillamook Creamery makes for a great stop along the way.
+Sample its iconic sharp cheddar cheese or even get a scoop or two of delicious Tillamook ice cream.

 Lincoln City, Oregon

 If you want to experience more of Oregon’s beautiful coastal regions, then make sure to head west to lovely Lincoln City.
-Boasting a gorgeous beach and charming main town filled with kitschy shops, local artists studios and great food, Lincoln City makes for a great day trip from Portland while driving south to Los Angeles or San Diego.
+Boasting a gorgeous beach and charming main town filled with kitschy shops, local artists studios and great food, Lincoln City makes for a great day trip from Portland while on your road trip from Seattle on the way to Los Angeles.

 Days 4-5: Southern Oregon